ebdrup/eleventy-plugin-inline-tweet/README.md

 inlineTweet:https://twitter.com/code_conf/status/651724049463312384
 ```

 Into the inlined HTML of the tweet, with no external JavaScript needed, with styles inlined and smaller images also inlined.
-Only large images will not be inlineded.
+Only large images will not be inlined.

 ## Example of inlined tweet